ndwinton/aoc2020/README.md

 I hope that things are reasonably readable.
 I aim to keep functions short and to name things clearly (well, clearly to me ...).

+As I've gone on I've also decided to stick to a self-imposed constraint of making everything purely functional with no mutable state -- there shouldn't be a single `var` in sight ...
+That has definitely stretched me on occasions and meant that it's taken me rather longer to solve some things than it might otherwise have done.

 I'm also experimenting a bit with different Kotlin idioms, so there might be different styles from day-to-day.
 For example, on day 3 I was going for a recursive solution and on day 4 I made everything an extension function,